dnttam/IronSource-challenge-s3/README.md

 Sometimes they just creep me out with what they know..

 ## Things I would've done if I had more time
-1. Research and setup a different cloud DB that would let me store the actual file stream in the database, alongside the metadata, rather than the file system
+1. Research and setup a different cloud DB that would let me store the actual file stream in the database, alongside the metadata, rather than the file system.
+I'm not sure that Firestore is a good solution for that.

-I think it's probably a better solution because:
+I think it's definitely a better solution because:

  a.
+In a real world app, hosted on some cloud - then what is the OS really? the physical disk of the node you got to?
+No, it can't work     like that - it has to be stored in some store that can also scale on its own.

+ b.
 There a single way of handling the data - DB

- b.
+ c.
 Issues like - what happens if we succeeded in deleting the file but fails with updating the metadata - become none issue.
 Deleting a file is simply a DB update.

- c.
+ d.
 It would eliminate OS issues that might occur -file system permissions and things I still pray to god that will work on MAC (tested only on Windows)

 2. Move some stuff to config - like the name of the files folder - etc. Things like this are not something I would approve in a PR: